linode/docs/docs/security/securing-your-server.md

         chmod 700 .ssh
         chmod 600 .ssh/authorized_keys

-The SSH keys have been generated, and the public key has been installed on your Linode.
+The SSH keys have been generated and the public key has been installed on your Linode.
 You're ready to use SSH key pair authentication!
 To try it, log out of your terminal session and then log back in.
 The new session will be authenticated with the SSH keys and you won't have to enter your account password.
 (You'll still need to enter the passphrase for the key, if you specified one.)

 ## Disabling SSH Password Authentication and Root Login

 You just strengthened the security of your Linode by adding a new user and generating SSH keys.
 Now it's time to make some changes to the default SSH configuration.
 First, you'll disable *password authentication* to require all users connecting via SSH to use key authentication.
 Next, you'll disable *root login* to prevent the `root` user from logging in via SSH.
-These steps are optional, but are strongly recommended.
+While these steps are optional, they are strongly recommended.

  {: .note }
 >
 > You may want to leave password authentication enabled if you connect to your Linode from many different desktop computers.
-That will allow you to authenticate with a password instead of copying the private key to every computer.
+This will allow you to authenticate with a password instead of copying the private key to every computer.

 Here's how to disable SSH password authentication and root login: